zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/expando-object.md

 In C#, to enable late binding for an instance of the `ExpandoObject` class, you must use the `dynamic` keyword.

-The `ExpandoObject` class also allows you to define and use methods as shown below.
+The `ExpandoObject` class also allows you to define and use methods, as shown below.

 ```csharp
 public static void Example2()